 Before we go further into what individual book is all about let’s try to define flow, rapt and grit.
 Then we will observe how these three words are related.
-If they are related what kind of association is valid and useful that we can use to achieve success.
+If they are related to what kind of association is valid and useful that we can use to achieve success.

 A state of mind when you act and feel an experience of steady, creative and total involvement.
-It is satisfying state of consciousness that can help us discover the true happiness and greatly enjoy the way we live our lives.
+It is a satisfying state of consciousness that can help us discover the true happiness and greatly enjoy the way we live our lives.

 Control of consciousness determines the quality of life

 ― Mihaly Csikszentmihalyi, Flow: The Psychology of Optimal Experience